Imagining playful learning landscapes for every network

-As mother and father of college-age kids, we understand the cost of high first-class pre-K-12 instructional structures.
-Indeed, the concept that each one kid needs to attend “accurate” colleges is about as debatable as motherhood and apple pie.
+As mothers and fathers of college-age kids, we understand the cost of high first-class pre-K-12 instructional structures.
+Indeed, the concept that every kid needs to attend “accurate” colleges is as debatable as motherhood and apple pie.

-There is no doubt that formal education investments are critical to making sure that younger people benefit from the information and vital twenty-first-century abilities they want to succeed in college or a profession.
-But kids absolutely spend just a fraction in their early life within the confines of the study room; a full
+Undoubtedly, formal education investments are critical to ensuring that younger people benefit from the information and vital twenty-first-century abilities they want to succeed in college or a profession.
+But kids spend just a fraction of their early life within the confines of the study room, a full

-eighty% of their waking hours among the ages of 0 to 18 are spent out of doors of faculty.
+eighty% of their waking hours between the ages of 0 to 18 are spent out of the doors of faculty.

 This often-overlooked statistic offers a provocative underpinning for a new joint undertaking of the Brookings Center for Universal Education (CUE) and, these days, released Anne T. And Robert M. Bass Center for Transformative Placemaking.
 Rooted in decades of research at the